This is one of two Back to the Basics blogs. Find out what ORM is, and why it matters to hotels in the first Back to the Basics blog.

 While chatbots still have room for improvement (and a few complex hurdles to overcome), it’s an exciting new technology that has the power to help you improve customer service, increase revenue and drive bookings.

-Find out more about where mobile marketing stands today, and where it is heading, by clicking on the banner below to download our free infographic.
+Find out more about where mobile marketing stands today, and where it is heading, by clicking on the banner below to download our handy infographic.